vinste/HomeAssistant-airzone_local/README.md

 ## Introduction

-Allow to view & control all your zones register on your Airzone Local ([airzonecloud.com](https://airzonecloud.com)) system from [Home Assistant](https://www.home-assistant.io/).
+Allow to view & control all your zones register on your Airzone system, using the [local API](https://doc.airzone.es/producto/Gama_AZ6/Airzone/Comunes/Manuales/MI_AZ6_WSCLAPI_A4_MUL.pdf), from [Home Assistant](https://www.home-assistant.io/).

 This is a (heavily changed) fork from https://github.com/max13fr/Airzonecloud-HomeAssistant, if you cannot or do not want to use the local api use max13fr integration.